flotools/flotools/README.md

 ##Changing Shortcuts

 The shortcuts outlined above are the default assignments for Flo Tools.
-They can be changed based on personal preference, however, when Flo Tools is updated, the shortcuts will revert back to their default assignments.
-If you feel that you want to change a shortcut, open Keyboard Maestro and do the following:
+They may be changed based on personal preference, however, when Flo Tools is updated, the shortcuts will revert back to their default assignments.
+To  change a shortcut, open Keyboard Maestro and do the following:

 1. Go to the view menu, and select "start editing macros."
 2. Find the Macro Groups scroll area and interact with it.
 Inside, find and select the appropriate Flo Tools macro group by pressing VO space on it.
 3. Stop interacting with this area and move to the right to the macros scroll area.

-  - Interact, and find the script with the shortcut you want to change.
+  - Interact, and find the script with the desired shortcut  to change.
 Press VO space to select it, and press tab.

-This should move you inside the edit screen of the macro.
-VO right arrow, and you should see a button, labeled with the current shortcut for the script.
+This should move the VoiceOver Cursor  inside the edit screen of the macro.
+VO right arrow to the  button labeled with the current shortcut for the script.

-To change it, simply type your new desired shortcut and then stop interacting with the edit area.
+To change it, simply type the new desired shortcut and then stop interacting with the edit area.
 Be careful not to press command tab here, as this will assign it self as a new shortcut.

 ##Updating or reinstalling Flo Tools:

-When there is an update to Flo Tools, or if you simply want to reinstall it, both macro groups in Keyboard Maestro must be deleted.
+When there is an update to Flo Tools, or to simply reinstall it, both macro groups in Keyboard Maestro must be deleted.
 This can be done by doing the following:

 1. Open Keyboard Maestro and go to the Flo Tools Macro Group.
 2. Press VO space on it, then shift right arrow, to select both the Flo Tools, and Flo Tools inspector groups simultaneously.